sequoia-pgp/fast-forward/README.md

         uses: sequoia-pgp/fast-forward@main
 ```

-To actually fast-forward a branch when an authorized user adds a
+## Fast Forwarding a Pull Request

-comment containing `/fast-forward` to the pull request, add
+To actually fast-forward a branch, add
 `.github/workflows/fast-forward.yml` to your repository with the
 following contents: